krusty82/otm-docker/README.md

 Download your PBF file and put it into your project `data/data` directory with the name `osmdata.pbf`.
 The script expects the data to have this name.

+Also put a poly-file into the folder named osm.poly.
+This is used to download the srtm data for the contour lines.

 ### Step 3: Download elevation data